-The undergraduate bioengineering program at Binghamton University develops leaders and successful contributors within the broad field of bioengineering, preparing students for careers in:
+The undergraduate biomedical engineering program at Binghamton University develops leaders and successful contributors within the broad field of biomedical engineering, preparing students for careers in:

 - Healthcare, including pharmaceuticals, medical devices, artificial organs, prosthetics, diagnostics, medical instrumentation and medical imaging